v1cont/yad/feature-comparison.md

 ⁽⁸⁾ GTK+-2 does not provide a GDK Wayland backend.  yadU and yadL equally support Wayland for GTK+-3 builds but some dialog features may not be available.
 If configuration option `debug` is enabled, yadL and yadU will print a warning when an unavailable feature is requested.
 To run yadL/yadU in this way, select the Wayland backend by setting `GDK_BACKEND=wayland,x11` in the application's environment.
 Special value `GDK_BACKEND=help` displays the available backends.

-⁽⁹⁾ On GTK+-2 the preview image is generated only when a file item is selected interactively.
+⁽⁹⁾ GTK+-2 generates the preview image when a file item is selected interactively.
 Therefore `yad --file --filename=/my/pic.jpg --file --preview [--large-preview]` will not start with the preview of pic.jpg loaded.

-⁽¹⁰⁾ On GTK+-2 icon browser options `--all` and `--symbolic` are ignored because GTK+-2 cannot discriminate symbolic icons.
+⁽¹⁰⁾ GTK+-2 cannot discriminate symbolic icons.
+Therefore yad icon browser options `--all` and `--symbolic` are ignored.

+⁽¹¹⁾ GTK+-2 `yad-tools --icon --size` always prints the scalable icon name, if available, regardless of the requested size; a similar remark applies to options `--icon --type`.